 Shyamali: Sprouting Words

 Audré Lorde cautioned: “Your silence will not protect you.”
-Our 2017 theme, "Shyamali," explores how proactive dissent fuels life force and growth, recognizes the courage of women who speak up and talk back to sustain communities against injustice, and celebrates women who refuse to be broken despite adversity and attack.
-The word "shyamali" means dark green in Bengali, and is inspired by the resilience of grass/moss/ground cover plants that spring up when trod upon.
-This work will premiere as part of The O’Shaughnessy Women of Substance series in September 2017.
+Shyamali: Sprouting Words explores how dissent fuels life force and growth, recognizes the courage of women who speak up and talk back to sustain communities against injustice, and celebrates women who refuse to be broken.
+Inspired by the courage of women around the world, “Shyamali” means “dark green” in Bengali, and invokes the resilience of grass, which springs up when trod upon.

 World Premiere: September 15, 2017, The O’Shaughnessy, St. Paul MN